stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 User Accounts and Groups in mirrored directories are automatically deleted when any of the following things happen:

-- The original object is deleted from the LDAP or AD directory service.
+- The original object is deleted from the LDAP directory service.
-- The original LDAP/AD object information no longer matches the account filter criteria configured for the agent.
+- The original LDAP object information no longer matches the account filter criteria configured for the agent.
-- The LDAP/AD directory is deleted.
+- The LDAP directory is deleted.

 The big benefit is that your Stormpath-enabled applications still use the same convenient REST+JSON API – they do not need to know anything about things like LDAP or legacy connection protocols.